761st Tank Battalion (United States)

-The 761st Tank Battalion was a separate tank battalion of the United States Army during World War II.
-Its ranks primarily consisted of African-American soldiers, who by War Department policy were not permitted to serve in the same units as white troops; the United States Armed Forces did not officially desegregate until after World War II.
+The 761st Tank Battalion was an independent tank battalion of the United States Army during World War II.
+Its ranks primarily consisted of African American soldiers, who by War Department policy were not permitted to serve in the same units as White troops; the United States Armed Forces did not officially desegregate until after World War II.
 The 761st were known as the Black Panthers after their distinctive unit insignia, which featured a black panther's head, and the unit's motto was "Come out fighting".
-During the war, the unit received a Presidential Unit Citation for its actions.
-In addition, a large number of individual members also received medals, including 1 Medal of Honor, 11 Silver Stars and approximately 300 Purple Hearts.
+Decades after the war, the unit received a Presidential Unit Citation for its actions.
+In addition, a large number of individual members also received medals, including one Medal of Honor, eleven Silver Stars and approximately 300 Purple Hearts.

 Prior to combat

 Immediately before and during World War II, U.S. military leaders had reservations about using African American soldiers in combat.
 General Lesley J. McNair, the commander of Army Ground Forces, successfully argued that "colored" units should be employed in combat.
 At McNair's suggestion, the U.S. Army began to experiment with segregated combat units in 1941; the program was supported by, and given national exposure in, Life magazine.

 The 761st was constituted on 15 March 1942, and activated 1 April 1942, at Camp Claiborne, Louisiana.
 The battalion began training in M5 Stuart light tanks.
 They learned how to maneuver, mount, dismount, and maintain the vehicle's 37 mm main gun and .30 caliber machine guns.
 Final training was at Fort Hood, Texas, where they were upgraded to the M4 Sherman medium tank, which had a 75 mm main gun, two .30 caliber machine guns, a .50 caliber machine gun, and a two-inch smoke mortar.

-Most of the black tankers had to train in installations located in deep Southern states such as Kentucky, Louisiana, and Texas.
-In the days before the civil rights advances made in the 1960s, black people were still treated harshly in the South and often considered an inferior race there.
-The men of the 761st trained for almost two years, conscious of the fact that white units were being sent overseas after much less training.
+Most of the black tankers had to train in installations located in Southern states such as Kentucky, Louisiana, and Texas.
+In the days before the civil rights advances made in the 1960s, black people were still treated harshly in the South and often considered inferior by white residents.
+The men of the 761st trained for almost two years, conscious of the fact that White units were being sent overseas after much less training.

 Racial Tension

-Black soldiers of that time and place were subject to many racist crimes perpetrated by white soldiers, including a bloody riot between members of a neighboring segregated tank battalion and white military policemen in Alexandria, Louisiana on 10 January 1942.
+Black soldiers of that time and place were subject to many racist crimes perpetrated by White soldiers, including a bloody riot between members of a neighboring segregated tank battalion and White military policemen in Alexandria, Louisiana on 10 January 1942.
 Several members of the 761st vowed to retaliate.
 They commandeered six tanks and a half-track but were persuaded to stand down by Lieutenant Colonel Bates who promised to straighten the situation out.